 101-102.
 Development of the fundamental skills, such as tone production, embouchure, breath control, and legato and staccato articulations, using Franz, Kopprasch, Alphonse, Michiels.
-Major and minor scales and chords; transposition, sight reading.
+Major and minor scales and chords: transposition, sight reading.
 Cantabile solos, and other solos of grade III difficulty.
-3+3~h.~c.
+3 + 3 h. c.

 201-202.
-Studies by Franz, Kopprasch, Alphonse, Pottag.
-Slurs, scales, chords, intervals, legato and staccato articulations in major and minor y. ig ts ed t, or or ois, rs, keys.
+Studies by Franz, Kopprasch, Alphonse, Pottag. scales, chords, intervals, legato and staccato articulations in major and minor keys.
 Transposition and sight reading.
-Cantabile solos, and other grade III 3 + 3 h. c. and IV solos.
+Cantabile solos, and other grade III and IV solos.
+3 + 3 h. c.